Surya-Rayala/Video-Annote/README.md

 - Review and edit annotations via a **timeline** and a **table**
 - Autosave session state as you work

-> Sync is **best-effort**, not mandatory: the tool uses the Time Source as the reference timeline and keeps other videos close to it during playback, but you can still annotate even if videos differ in duration or aren’t perfectly aligned.

 ---

 ## Screenshot